Selected Curatorial & Produced Works

-What World? is a forthcoming art exhibit which seeks to lay bare how artists (and society more broadly) are experiencing the very surreal global political and social moment we are in.
-It is intended to hold space for the conflicting feelings of hope and the despair, optimism and pessimism, that living in today’s world inspires.
-Grounded in a practice of Black speculative futuring, What World? will explore both the potential promises and threats we face in the days to come.
+What World? sought to lay bare how artists (and society more broadly) are experiencing the very surreal global political and social moment we are in.
+It held space for the conflicting feelings of hope and the despair, optimism and pessimism, that living in today’s world inspires.
+Grounded in a practice of Black speculative futuring, What World? explored both the potential promises and threats we face in the days to come.
+Featured in Art Spiel.

 In recent years, popular mobilizations like #MeToo, the traveling protest chant ‘Un violador en tu camino,’ and the International Women’s March have contributed to a global feminist resurgence.
 These moments of heightened visibility inspire, uplift, and illuminate pressing concerns facing women and gender-diverse individuals around the world but often eclipse the ongoing work at the grassroots level amidst seemingly insurmountable odds.
 Present Futures: Experiments in Feminist Futurity aims to highlight the undercurrents of popular feminisms — the acts, rituals, and practices that sustain transnational feminist solidarities and networks of care.
 In addition to co-curating this exhibition, I also contributed two pieces: Transmitting Tresses and Technologies of Motherhood.
 Learn more here.

-An Otherwise Heaven (Da Vinci Art Alliance, October 2024)
+An Otherwise Heaven (Da Vinci Art Alliance, Philadelphia, PA, October 2024)

-Screening Scholarship Media Festival 2024: Practices of Resurrection and Necromancy (University of Pennsylvania, April 2024)
+Screening Scholarship Media Festival 2024: Practices of Resurrection and Necromancy (University of Pennsylvania, Philadelphia, PA, April 2024)

-The In-Between Spaces (West Gallery One at the Philadelphia Parkway Central Public Library, November 2023 - April 2024)
+The In-Between Spaces (West Gallery One at the Parkway Central Public Library, Philadelphia, PA, November 2023 - April 2024)

-Philadelphia Black History: The People’s Stories (Philadelphia City Hall, February - March 2024)
+Philadelphia Black History: The People’s Stories (City Hall, Philadelphia, PA, February - March 2024)

 Workshops Taught